SRIRAM-VIGNESH-V/CyberEye/README.md

 16. **Website Forwarding (Web_Forwards):**
     - Checks the number of forwardings on the website.
-    - 1 (phishing) if the number of forwardings is greater than 2, 0 (legitimate) otherwise.
+    - 1 (phishing) if the number of forwardings is greater than 2, 0 (legitimate) otherwise.<br> All the above mentioned features have been extracted using the FeatureExtraction.py in the git-repository.